vaniisgh/data_collect/README.md

 - Not tested for multiple windows but should work fine

 ### TODO

-- add a clear database button
+- add a download button from the /list endpoint
 - add users to the database with username & passwords
 - catch pandas related errors